 Food insecurity is a major problem in many urban neighborhoods.
 Lower-income families often rely on small convenience stores as their primary source of groceries.
 But these corner stores tend to offer few, if any, fresh fruits and vegetables because they lack viable options for sourcing fresh produce.
 Store owners often buy produce at grocery stores, then resell it at higher prices.
 That takes time and money, and results in second-hand produce for sale at high prices in a challenging sales environment.

 What we do

 In the past, we have also operated farm stands in underserved neighborhoods, provide fruit bowls on college campuses, and make donations of fresh produce to food shelves.
 BrightSide has also developed curriculum for college classes focused on social justice and resilient local food systems, and is involved in public health research.

 Who we are

 BrightSide is a 501(c)3 non-profit that aims to increase access to healthy foods in urban food deserts.
 BrightSide was founded in 2014 by Adam Pruitt and Deedee Fuller, two community youth who wanted to make a difference in their community, and Adam Kay, Professor of Biology at the University of St. Thomas.
-BrightSide has run continually since then, with the support of many student volunteers, community youth employees, and a full-time staff member sponsored by the AmeriCorps Vista program.
+BrightSide has run continually since then, with the support of many volunteers, community youth employees, and a small but dedicated staff.